How CBT Dismantles ADHD Negativity: Cognitive Behavioral Therapy Overview

 The therapist asked Mary for an example of a task in her daily life that was tied to any of these worries.
 Mary said that she was already behind in her charting and had gotten an “unofficial warning” from the facility operations manager.
 Then, she and the therapist reverse-engineered how she typically handled charting, and explored her mindset (“I hate charting”), emotions (“I’m stressed about everything I have to do”), and escape behaviors (“I end up doing ‘hands-on’ tasks I can get out of the way”) that result in avoiding charting.

-Together, they developed an alternate action plan that included a specific implementation strategy (“If I get to a computer terminal, then I can complete the charting for my last patient and at least one overdue chart”), as well as for acknowledging and accepting her discomfort (“I can tolerate the stress and still open the electronic chart”).
+Together, they developed an alternate action plan that included a specific implementation strategy (“If I get to a computer terminal, then I can complete the charting for my last patient and at least one overdue chart”), and a formula for acknowledging and accepting her discomfort (“I can tolerate the stress and still open the electronic chart”).
 Mary also developed a realistic, task-oriented thought to normalize the hassle of charting (“No one likes charting.
 I don’t have to like it to start the next one”).

 Although initial sessions focused on specific tasks, such as charting, the main outcome was that Mary had some immediate successes at work, and was more engaged in what she had to do.
 The difficulties she faced with charting were similar to those she faced in other parts of her life, so these initial skills were used to address other important matters.
 Mary was better able to face her worries and have a framework for catching herself when she was avoiding them.
 In the course of doing so, Mary’s view of herself shifted to that of being competent and confident in managing work, as well as other areas of her life.